 - Interests: Hiking, traveling, music, craft beer, and spending time with my husband and two kids

 - Hometown: Findlay, Ohio

 - Medical School: University of Michigan Medical School

 - Interests: Tennis, Brazilian Jiu-Jitsu, Exercise Science, Hiking, Family / Dogs

 - Hometown: Summit, NJ

-- Undergraduate Education: Harvard University School of Medicine
+- Undergraduate Education: Harvard University

 - Medical School: Case Western Reserve University

 - Undergraduate Education: University of Notre Dame